 The Freedom Road Socialist Organization presents our Main Political Report, voted on at the recent 8th Congress, May 2018.
-The three resolutions–economic, domestic political, and international–describe the societal conditions in which we organize and struggle for a new society.
+The three sections–economic, domestic political, and international–describe the societal conditions in which we organize and struggle for a new society.
 The FRSO originally started discussing, debating and revising the resolutions in September 2017.
 The documents provide a basis for understanding basic conditions, the forces in motion in society, as well as the strengths and weaknesses of the movements for social change and revolution.
 We ask you to read, comment, discuss and share them.
 Improving our understanding of how society works will strengthen the leadership of mass groups and positively impact the people’s movements.

 Also available as PDF.